pavithpr89/holbertonschool-low_level_programming/variadic_functions/README.md

-task 0 : Write a function that returns the sum of all its parameters. task 1 : Write a function that prints numbers, followed by a new line.
+task 0 : Write a function that returns the sum of all its parameters. task 1 : Write a function that prints numbers, followed by a new line. task 2 : Write a function that prints strings, followed by a new line